• Home

 Picture

-In the first year of the project, we were excited to d
+For example, we were excited to d

 evelop an interactive and accessible online 'Introduction to the Mixed Ability model' course, which can be found here.
 We've also carried out some very interesting research around, for example, how experiential learning opportunities with IMAS can inform healthcare practitioner approaches, the impacts of COVID-19 on IMAS' work and community, and how the Mixed Ability model links to the UN Sustainable Development Goals.
 The former revealed how working with the IMAS Trainers to co-produce resources is an excellent way for healthcare practitioners to engage with and really understand concepts such as heath inequalities, intersectionality and person-centred approaches to healthcare.